 Why choose one fruit for your pie when you can fill it to the brim with all the luscious fruits of the season?
-Dig into this forest-inspired fruit berry pie loaded with apple, berries, and rhubarb.
-It is so delicious!
+Have a big slice of delicious Fruit of the Forest Pie, a berry and fruit pie sweetened with maple syrup!

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Make Fruits of the Forest Pie any time of the year, but definitely make it if it's berry season and you can fill it up with berries from local farmersโor even wild berry patches near you!
+Make Fruit of the Forest Pie any time of the year, but definitely make it if it's berry season and you can fill it up with berries from local farmers—or even wild berry patches near you!

-I was really intrigued by the idea of a pie literally filled with the "fruits of the forest.
-For one, because of that evocative name.
-Immediately I imagine a deep, dark forestโlike the setting of a Little Red Riding Hood story, complete with a meandering path to Grandma's house.
+I was really intrigued by the idea of a pie that's literally filled with fruit found in or near the forest.
+I see a deep, dark forest—like those found in all the ancient Little Red Riding Hood stories, complete with a meandering path to Grandma's house and a wolf hidden in the shadows.

 Perhaps Red was carrying this very pie in her basket when the wolf spied her!

-Think of the luscious, wild treats that are waiting out there in the woods and the fields at the woods edge - if you're lucky enough to know where to find them: brambles of berries, crooked trees heavy with fruit, low patches of tiny, wild strawberries.
+There are luscious, wild treats waiting out there in the woods, and in the fields at the woods' edge—if you're lucky enough to know where to find them.
+You can track down all kinds of pie fruit, like brambles of berries, crooked trees heavy with fruit, and low patches of tiny, wild strawberries.

-And donโt forget the maple syrup.
-In Vermont when the sap starts running in early spring, that's a much-anticipated fruit of the forest.
+Don’t forget the maple syrup.
+In Vermont the sap runs in early spring—it's a much-anticipated fruit of the forest destined for a big boil in the sugar house.

 Why you'll love this recipe

-This is a lovely pie to make for dessert (or breakfast) at the height of fresh berry season or to make for Thanksgiving or Pi Day using berries and apples from the grocery store.
+A forest berry pie is a lovely dessert (or breakfast) to make at the height of fresh berry season or to make for Thanksgiving or Pi Day using berries and apples from the grocery store.

-๐ช How to make a Fruits Of The Forest Pie
+🔪 How to make a Fruit Of The Forest Pie

 SAVE THIS RECIPE OR POST!

 Add sugar to the fruit.
-Blend together Vermont maple syrup, vanilla, cornstarch, and tapioca flour, then stir this liquid into the fruit.
+Blend Vermont maple syrup, vanilla, and the thickeners, then stir this liquid into the fruit.
 Let the fruit sit for a half hour.

 Brush the top crust with egg wash and sprinkle it with sugar.
-Bake the pie for about 35 minutes.
+Bake the pie until the crust is golden brown!

 I know it's tough, but don't cut into that pie until it's completely cool!
 This will help your filling stay in the crust and not run out all over the pie plate.
 Once it's cool, slice and enjoy.